Inwood, Manhattan: Library

 The New York Public Library (NYPL) operates the Inwood branch at 4790 Broadway.
-The first library in Inwood opened in 1902 as a partnership between NYPL and the Dyckman Library, and the NYPL opened several small branches in Inwood in 1923.
+The first library in Inwood opened in 1902 as a partnership between the NYPL and the Dyckman Library, and the NYPL opened several small branches in Inwood in 1923.
 These branches were consolidated with the opening of the current three-story branch in 1952.
 The Inwood branch was relocated to a temporary location across the street in 2020 for construction of a mixed-use complex on the site that combines affordable apartments with a new library facility in the base.